TheMEMOLab/Bio326-NMBU/Doc/01_Metagenomic_Assembly.md

 Now submit the job with sbatch e.g. ``sbatch 01a_filter-filtlong.sh``.

+You can check the status and resource usage of the running job with `sacct` or `watch -d jobinfo <jobid>`.

+---

 Once finished, check your output/filtlong/ directory.
 There should be a compressed fastq output file.
 Filtlong will use ~40 minutes to finish, possibly longer if Orion is busy.
 If the job finish after a couple of minutes, you can suspect that something went wrong!
 Read the file called slurm-<jobID>.out using ``less`` or ``more`` and check if you have any error! _Hint: scroll up to see how to fix one of the possible issues._